giovanni-venturelli/jvx-multiselect-enhanced/README.md

   text: String
 }
 ```
-If the object comes in different form, via the property `labels` it is possible to set an object that maps the properties in order to make it readable for the jvx-multiselect.
+If the object comes in different forms, via the property `labels` it is possible to set an object that maps the properties in order to make it readable for the jvx-multiselect.
 For example if the response object template is
 ```javascript
 {